rombachuk/cloudant-performancecollector/documentation/Installation.md

 * configure exclusions for data collection (proxydata and clientdata)
 * configure exclusions and thresholds for event-detection (proxydata only) - optional
 * run the deploy/clean_install.sh script
+* the script will prompt for online/offline mode, and target type, as it executes
 * the installer will optionally build a new schema/template-set in the target :

--- do this only on the first load-balancer install
+-- do this only once for this target
+*(ie ignore for 2nd load balancer, and subsequent clusters exporting to this same target)*

 -- backup any old performance data you need

 * configure crontab to run periodic metric collection jobs
 * grafana hub: install datasources and dashboards into grafana
 * kibana hub: install index into kibana

-Do the installation as `root`
+Ideally do the installation as `root`

 #### Configuration (resources/collect/configuration/perfagent-collect.conf)
 Align the base index in this file with the index number of the 'HTTP/1.1' field in the haproxy.log files (usually either 17 or 19).
 Index starts at 0.
 For example with no captures in the haproxy.log we would have :